If you want to have an overdue fine heard in court, you will need to:

 - your residential address (PO boxes are not accepted) to post your Court Attendance Notice (CAN)

-- scanned copies of your supporting documents
+- copies of your supporting evidence, such as medical or travel documents.

 How to apply